 340 West 50th St. between 8th and 9th Ave.

-New World Stages is a renowned off-broadway theatrical complex that has served as a home to Tony-Award-winning, Guinness-Record-setting, and Pulitzer-Prize-earning shows such as Avenue Q and the Gazillion Bubble Show, and now C3 2017.
+New World Stages is a renowned performing arts complex in the heart of NYC’s theatre district that has served as a home to Tony Award-winning, Guinness Record-setting, and Pulitzer Prize-earning shows like Avenue Q, the Gazillion Bubble Show, Jersey Boys, and more.

 Conductor customers can contact their Customer Success Manager for information on group pricing.
-For general attendee group pricing, please contact email@example.com to speak with a C3 representative.
+For general attendee group pricing, please contact email@example.com to speak with a member of the C3 team.

 A limited number of press passes are available each year – please contact firstname.lastname@example.org for more information.